 How to hike the Boy Scout Trail

 Before hiking, the Park Service recommends setting up a vehicle shuttle at the northern trailhead at Indian Cove Backcountry Board.
 Ambitious hikers and backpackers occasionally experience the trail as a 16-mile out-and-back, but most hikers do it as a one-way trip because there is no water along the route and you must carry everything you need.
+Unlike the common sights you see along the best hikes in Colorado, you won’t be passing any lakes here.

 Most hikers (including myself) start at the southern terminus off of Park Boulevard.
 Be sure to sign in at the backpacker’s permit registration board along with your anticipated dates out.
 There’s no cell reception for large parts of this hike, so you can’t count on your phone in case of emergency.
 Most people find it easier to drop a car at Indian Cove and then drive to the West Entrance.
 See the National Park Service’s Joshua Tree map for where the two trailheads are relative to one another.